jooby-project/jooby/doc/index.md

 get("/abc", req -> "first");
 ```

 It produces a response of ```second```.
 As you can see **order is very important**.
-Second route got ignored because first route send a response.

 Now, why is it allowed to have two routes for the same exactly path?

 Because we want **filters** for routes.

-A route handler accept a third parameter, commonly named chain, which refers to the next route handler in line.
-We will learn more about it in the next section:
+A route handler accept a third parameter, commonly named chain, which refers to the next route handler in line:

 ```java
 get("/abc", (req, rsp, chain) -> {